arenekosreal/E5Renewer.Net/README.md

     If you want to use certificate instead secret, which is better for security, you can write a `certificate` key with path to your certificate file instead `secret` key.

     Tips: We support json, yaml and toml formats, just let their contents be equal, the configuration result is same.

+    > [!NOTE]
+    > Due to that C# does not have a native octal number support, we use the `listen_socket_permission` as unix permission directly.
+    > For example, if you are using json format, you need to set it to `438` in order to see socket mode is `rw-rw-rw-`.

 3. Install .NET